Ogechi-Merciline/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Create a symbolic link to /bin/ls, named __ls__.
-The symbolic link should be created in the current working directory
+Create a script that copies all HTML files from the cwd to pwd, but only copy files that didn't exist in the pwd or were newer than the versions in  pwd